 “If Myra doesn’t go,” he told them, “I’m not going.”

 And so, the story was cooked up.
-Lewis had told everyone that Brown was his wife but failed to mention her exact age, instead, telling them she was 15.
+Lewis had told everyone that Brown was his wife but failed to mention her actual age, instead, telling them she was 15.
 In America, he told them, it was quite all right to marry at age 15, even at 10, provided you could find a husband.

 Myra Gale Brown, however, hadn’t been told of the story and failed to follow along with the fib.